Frequently asked questions

 The overall goal is that all people have a positive experience of health and social care services.
 Services will be planned and delivered in ways that are joined-up and person-centred.

-Since the aim is to provide better services for the people of the Borders, there are likely to be changes in how services are delivered e.g. we are exploring opportunities for integrating and co-locating health and social care teams and developing new models of care.
+As the overall aim is to provide better services for the people of the Borders so there are likely to be some changes in how services are delivered e.g. we are exploring opportunities for integrating and co-locating health and social care teams and developing new models of care.

 Will there be a system for sharing information between the two organisations?

-SBC and NHS Borders are working towards a more integrated information system.
+We are working with NHS Borders towards a more integrated information system.

 Will there be any additional resources available?

-Some additional funding has been made available to support change and innovation through the Integrated Care Fund (ICF).
+Some additional funding has been made available to support change and innovation.
 Other pressures such as meeting new demands and the introduction of the living wage have been met through social care funding.
-However, a key aim of the legislation is to enable the Partnership to use scarce resources in as effective a way as possible while ensuring that people’s needs continue to be met.
+However, a key aim of the legislation is to enable the HSCP to use scarce resources in as effective a way as possible while ensuring that people’s needs continue to be met.